cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 ##### Bootstrapping incremental builds

-The self-referentiality this introduces to the Dockerfile means that the initial Docker build is broken: there is no image to copy the build tree from.
+The `COPY --from=builder` instruction introduces a self-referentiality to the Dockerfile for the builder image.
+The consequence of this self-referentiality is that the initial build is now broken: there is no image to copy the build tree from.

-Build an initial builder image from which the "real" Docker build can copy the build directory.
-Create this image using the following `Dockerfile.init`.
+The following `Dockerfile.init` creates an initial builder image from which the "real" builder image can copy the build directory.
 The build directory contains only an empty placeholder file.

 ```Dockerfile
 FROM scratch